mdjoh/CEBD1160-Project/final-project_pseudo.md

 visualize principal components

-run a regression model (pick method based on how components look on a plot) k nearest regression because the data appears to be randomly distributed
+run a regression model (pick method based on how components look on a plot) k nearest regression because the data appears to be randomly distributed and no strong correlations between the features and Y are apparent

 compare raw, raw_pca, std_pca model scores